Looking Forward at Twins Catching

 2013 (124 G, 41 GS at C): .239/.310/.386, 13 HR, 24 2B, 43 R

-With Mauer out of the line-up, one figured Doumit would get more time at catcher.
-This hasn't been the case and Doumit had his own concussion-related DL stint earlier this season.
+With Mauer out of the line-up, one would figure Doumit would get some more time at catcher.
+This hasn't been the case and Doumit had his own concussion related DL stint earlier this season.
 Minnesota loved the production Doumit provided in 2012 and the team signed him to an extension.
-His offensive production dropped this season and there's a chance the team could try to deal him in the offseason.
-He will be 33 years old next season and in the last year of his contract.
+His offensive production dropped a little this season and there's a chance the team could try and deal him in the offseason.
+He will be 33-years old next season and in the last year of his contract.
 His does represent the lone veteran presence behind Mauer so this could give the Twins a reason to keep him around.

 2013: (49 G, 22 GS at C): .218/.302/.361, 4 HR, 7 2B, 14 R